7.5 Tips for Looking Good on a Video Call

 TIP 3.5: Use a Post-It Note to Make Eye Contact

 When we’re talking to people, our natural reaction is to look at their faces.
 However, if you do that on a video call, you’ll actually appear to be looking away from the people you’re talking to.
 You can fix this with a single Post-It Note.
 Draw a smiley face on the Post-It and then stick it right behind your camera.
-When you talk, talk to the smiley and it will look like you’re making eye contact with the other people on the call!
+When you talk, talk to the smiley and it will look like you’re making eye contact with the other people on the call! - Keep Your Distance

 Distancing isn’t just something you want to do socially right now.
-Keeping an arm’s length between yourself and your camera will help you frame the shot and avoid looking like either too small or filling the frame with your face.
+Keeping an arm’s length between yourself and your camera will help you frame the shot and avoid looking like either too small or filling the frame with your face. - Leave Just Enough Room On Top

 Speaking of framing, make sure to leave just enough space between the top of the video frame and the top of your head.
 You don’t want too much space there, but you don’t want to cut yourself off either.
-Staying an arm’s length away will help with this, and then simply adjust the angle of your camera to tweak.
+Staying an arm’s length away will help with this, and then simply adjust the angle of your camera to tweak. - Backgrounds Matter

 A messy background can distract your viewers from what you’re saying.
 At the same time, a completely blank background can make it look like you’re taking a mugshot, not leading a team conference.
-Take a few minutes to declutter your background but leave a little bit of visual interest to add a little depth to your shot.
+Take a few minutes to declutter your background but leave a little bit of visual interest to add a little depth to your shot. - Control the Sound

 Even if you’re alone in your home office, the built-in microphone on your camera or computer isn’t designed to deliver crystal clear sound.
 Instead, use your earbuds or an external microphone for better audio quality.
 This will also reduce any ambient background noise like dogs, family members, or the upstairs neighbors who recently decided to buy their tween a drum set.